instea/Cestovne-prikazy/README.md

 ```
 yarn start
 ```
-Client environmental variables for Google login.
+Client environmental variables for Google login (e.g. in `.env.local`).
 When REACT_APP_HOSTED_DOMAIN is set, only emails of given domain are shown in Google login form.
 ```
 REACT_APP_HOSTED_DOMAIN=instea.co